fabiooshiro/restQL-http/README.md

 # Getting Started

-## Running restQL Server
+## Running restQL HTTP

 restQL Server allows you to post ad-hoc queries and to reference resources pre-configured in the server startup.

-1. Download the latest release in the [release page](https://github.com/B2W-BIT/restQL-server/releases),
+1. Download the latest release in the [release page](https://github.com/B2W-BIT/restQL-http/releases),
 2. Unzip the package,
 3. Edit the file env.sh with the resources you want to invoke,
 3. Run bin/run.sh.